Using Roborazzi for Android Screenshot Testing

 }

-Next, add the Roborazzi Gradle plugin to your project’s build.gradle:
+Apply the Roborazzi Gradle plugin in the project build.gradle:

 plugins {